Cash Handling Policy Statement

 The University of Iowa balances a responsibility to maintain various levels of confidentiality for information about human research subjects with the record keeping requirements of the State of Iowa, grantor agencies and the Internal Revenue Service.

 This form will route through Workflow to the Departmental Research Administrator then to Accounting and Financial Reporting for approval.
 Once AFR approves, the Cash Handling Form will be marked “complete” in Workflow.
-An email will be sent to the Form Initiator stating the form has completed routing.
+A system-generated email will be sent to the Form Initiator stating the form has completed routing.
 This email should be attached to the HawkIRB application.
 The Org Business Officer will also be notified of approval.

 Required Responsibilities by Role